10 Ways to Improve Your Brand's ChatGPT Visibility

 Make sure your positioning is consistent across your website and social profiles and press coverage and third-party listings.
 Use the same language to describe what you do.
 This helps AI build a clear, accurate picture of your brand.

 This is where manual testing falls short.
 Checking once a quarter isn't enough.
-SearchSeal runs daily monitoring across 100+ prompts, tracking your visibility trends over time and alerting you to meaningful changes.
+SearchSeal is an AI visibility tracking platform that runs daily monitoring across ChatGPT, Gemini, Claude, Perplexity, Grok, and DeepSeek, tracking your visibility trends and alerting you to meaningful changes.

 Putting it together